Rachel Khanna: 2022

-In 2022, she was elected as the representative from the 149th district in the Connecticut House of Representatives for the Democratic Party￼ defeating Republican Incumbent Kimberly Fiorello.
+In 2022, she was elected as the representative from the 149th district in the Connecticut House of Representatives for the Democratic Party defeating Republican Incumbent Kimberly Fiorello.

 Tenure

-She currently serves on the Appropriations Committee, Government Administration & Elections Committee as well as the Transportation Committe.
+She served on the Appropriations Committee, Government Administration & Elections Committee as well as the Transportation Committee.

-Electoral History
+Electoral history

-Personal Life
+Personal life

 In 1994, she married Indian-born banker and financier Jaideep Chand Khanna (b.
 1963), in Manhattan, New York.
-They were introduced while working at Morgan Stanley in New York.
+They were introduced while working at Morgan Stanley in New York City.

 They have four daughters and reside in Greenwich, Connecticut.